Grimface/galaxy-ttrpg/scratchpad.md

   - TODO
 - Mysterious hermit/Enigmatic alien/Escaped lab subject
   - Reach out with your feelings. _Roll +Anomalous rather than +Brains/whatever when trying to Read a bad situation_\*
-  - Puny Blasters Can't Hurt Me _Attempt to deflect missile attacks.
-Not sure how this would work in practice though..._
+  - Puny Blasters Can't Hurt Me _While armed with a suitable melee weapon, and facing enemies firing guns, you are considered to be armed with the same gun, as you attempt to deflect their shots back at them_
   - Show you what they did to me _Roll +Anomalous rather than +Tough in combat_
   - TODO
   - TODO